holman/dotfiles/Sublime Text 2/Packages/Markdown Preview/sample.md

 ## Code

-Its quite easy to show code in markdown files.
+It's quite easy to show code in markdown files.

 Backticks can be used to `highlight` some words.